 In guidance on how schools can comply with FERPA when using online educational services, the U.S. Department of Education has indicated that these criteria can be met through a signed agreement that restricts the online educational service from using student PII for unauthorized purposes.
 Character Lab’s agreements with schools provide schools with the authority to control Character Lab’s use, maintenance, and re-disclosure of student PII consistent with these requirements.

-As discussed above, Character Lab discloses only de-identified student information to researchers unless specifically requested by schools.
+As discussed above, Character Lab discloses only anonymized data to researchers unless specifically requested by schools.
 Such disclosures are not re-disclosures of student PII and therefore are not restricted by FERPA.

 FERPA separately allows schools to disclose student PII to Character Lab and researchers where: